 Key Takeaways

 SDLT on property transfers to companies is expensive, with rates of 5-17% depending on property value.
 The 5% surcharge significantly increases costs compared to individual purchases.
-However, reliefs like Multiple Dwellings Relief and sub-sale relief can reduce liability in specific circumstances.
+With Multiple Dwellings Relief abolished from 1 June 2024, the main mitigation route for existing portfolios is genuine partnership incorporation under FA 2003 Sch 15 para 10.
+For genuine bulk acquisitions of six or more dwellings the s.116(7) FA 2003 automatic non-residential treatment remains available.
+Sub-sale relief can help in narrow new-acquisition scenarios.

 Before proceeding with property incorporation, ensure you understand the total cost including both SDLT and CGT implications.
 The decision should be based on long-term tax savings rather than short-term costs alone.